fooxg/mouse-screen-recorder/README.md

 mss (ver 5.1 was used originally)

 ## To do
-- [ ] Add script to render gifs or movies from set of image frames
+- [x] Add script to render gifs or movies from set of image frames
+- [ ] Improve gif optimization
 - [ ] Ensure multiplatform support
 - [ ] Add shortkeys support